Fintech Product & Operational Systems

 Onboarding that creates downstream issues

-AI introduced into trust-critical workflows
+AI in trust-critical workflows

 Who I Work With